TM Garret: EXIT Deutschland and US EXIT Project

 In 2015 Garret started working with Exit Deutschland, a German anti-Nazi organization which was founded to combat the far-right and to help people leave hate groups.
 He became their US ambassador and runs an American bases EXIT program under the umbrella of C.H.A.N.G.E.

 Garret is developing his own EXIT program, which includes the Erasing the Hate tattoo removal campaign, participation in community events, counseling and therapy sessions, and visits to places like the National Civil Rights Museum and the Withers Collection Museum and Gallery, both located in Memphis.

-Since November 2019 he is also a staff member at Parents for Peace, a non-governmental public health nonprofit organization.
+Since November 2019 he is also a staff member at Parents for Peace, a non-governmental public health nonprofit organization that works to counter extremism.

-C.H.A.N.G.E
+C.H.A.N.G.E.

 After the fatal confrontation between law enforcement and Alton Sterling in Louisiana in 2016 kicked off a series of events, Garret decided to start the non-profit organization C.H.A.N.G.E Inc., which engages in community outreach programs, food drives, seminars, anti-racism campaigns and anti-violence campaigns.
 C.H.A.N.G.E stands for Care, Hope, Awareness, Need, Give and Education.
 The organization holds recurring events in high-poverty areas and supports black communities.